CyberShadow/per-directory-history/README.md

   should be set to something that's unlikely to occur as a path component in any paths you intend to visit on your filesystem.

+* `PER_DIRECTORY_HISTORY_NEW_PROMPT` is a shell variable which defines if new prompt is created when the history is toggled.
+Set to false to only show a message below the prompt.

 * `per-directory-history-toggle-history` is the function to toggle the history mode.